loganbap/data-science-portfolio/projects/titanic-bigdata-ml-pipeline/README.md

 | Test set size | ~179 records |
 | Feature count | 6 |

-> Note: The Titanic dataset is small by big-data standards.
+> Note: The Titanic dataset is small by big data standards.
 The value of this project is in the pipeline architecture and tool integration, not the model performance itself.

 ---